BenjaminFisher1/sidequests/README.md

 - [ ] add friends list!
 - [ ] encrypted messaging between friends
 - [ ] add report functionality

+### user flair!!!!!
+- we need to give people incentive to engage with their community in a fun way!
+- i think user flair you unlock at higher levels
+- some ideas:
+  - stardust
+  - borders
+  - quest backgrounds
+  - profile backgrounds
+  - animated text as a name

+### storage
+- [ ] image upload
+- [ ] (optional) S3 Bucket storage

 ### comments
 - [ ] post limit rate for commenting